The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Goðafoss information sign

-The information sign by Goðafoss
+The information sign at Goðafoss

 It is well worth driving 40+ km to visit these 2 spectacular waterfalls.
-In my opinion, Skjálfandafljót river is at its finest when Aldeyjarfoss cascades over a wall of beautiful basalt columns into a turbulent white and powdery blue pool.
-Here the beauty of nature blows my mind.
+In my opinion, the Skjálfandafljót river is at its finest when Aldeyjarfoss cascades over a wall of beautiful basalt columns into a turbulent white and powdery blue pool.

 Aldeyjarfoss waterfall